 - Garnish with roasted red peppers.
 Serve as is or with rice to make the dish heartier.

 * I often use a “water draining” technique with canned beans that involves draining them of the thick, viscose liquid that is already in the can, but not entirely.
 I open the can and use my hand to cover the top (so the beans don’t fall out) while I run water in and out of the can. you can used another method to cover the top but I find that using your hand works best.
 As the liquid already in the can is drained and you replace it with water, you create a thinner liquid that still has some of the “bean juice” flavor.
 I rinse then this way about 2-3 times, filling the can with as much water as I can until the beans start to overflow.
-Finally, I empty the water that is in the can but leave about an inch or two of water still in the can so that when I add them to a pan, there is some liquid available to help with the cooking process.
+Finally, I empty the water that is in the can but leave about an inch or two of water still in the can so that when I add them to a pan, there is some liquid available that is now a mixture of the thicker liquid originally in the can along with regular water — to help with the cooking process.

 Date Posted on Instagram: 9/10/18